DeFiCh/handbook/src/guides/guide_changi_short.md

 # Connect Metamask to Changi TestNet

-> ✏️ **Note:**
-> The network may experience execution failures and data persistence issues.
-Rollbacks are likely to happen periodically.**

 ### To connect to MetaChain follow this four steps:

 #### 1. Open network dropdown.